A Breakdown of TDD Over the Years (2000-2009)

 • The final crew of Ridiculously Awesome dudes is released, ending the line with dudes 161-164 and new variants of older models.

 • Three 6-packs are released, almost entirely re-prints of G3 and G4 single pack dudes.
-Plug boards don't even have a magnet strip, they're just black paper on the board.
+The final plug-feet boards did not have a magnetic strip, they were instead just black paper on the board.

 • Spin Master ends Tech Deck Dudes...
-Until 2018 with their shallow and terrible blind bag Generation 5 mini-dude figures.
-The line was cancelled in 2019 due to low sales.
+Until 2018 with their blind bag Generation 5 mini-dude figures.
+The line was cancelled in 2019 possibly due to low sales.

 No comments: